Keinberger/goScraper/README.md

 ### Example using `Scrape()`

 This example provides a tutorial on how to scrape a website for specific html elements.
-The html elements will be returned chained-together, seperated by a custom seperator.
+The html elements will be returned chained-together, separated by a custom separator.

 The example will use a custom website variable, where the `Scrape()` function will be called upon.
 The arguments of the `Scrape()` function are optional and will not be needed in this example.
 ```go